Results of Active Remembering

 When we “Don’t Forget to Remember” and live with “Purposeful Remembering,” we keep God’s activity and character throughout history and in our own lives fresh in a way that fuels our faith.
 This active remembering results in going well beyond recalling and to letting our remembering affect our lives in visible ways.
-In other words, others will see the impact remembering God has on our lives.
+Others will see the impact remembering God has on our lives.
 With that, our active remembering actually becomes a testimony.

-But what does this active remembering look like?
-How do we know that we aren’t just recalling but are letting our remembering affect our lives in an active way?
+How do we know we aren’t just recalling but are actually letting our remembering affect our lives in an active way?
 Maybe a better question is, “What are the results of this active remembering?”

 “Behold, I will do a new thing; now it shall spring forth; shall you not know it?
 I will even make a way in the wilderness and rivers in the desert.”
 (Isaiah 43:19)

-We trust God for the future.
-Our culture says to create our own future.
-It says to take control of our lives.
-But God says to trust Him and let Him control our lives.
-He always outdoes anything we can think or imagine (Ephesians 3:20), and some of us can think of and imagine quite a lot.
-But as we remember His work throughout our lives, we’ll see that His way often took us through the impossible, that it often created paths through the worst terrain, and that we came out stronger as closer to Him as a result.
-And because we know He’s done it before, we can know He’ll do it again.
+Not sure about you, but I can think of and imagine quite a lot.
+As we remember his work throughout our lives, though, we’ll see that his way often took us through the impossible, that it often created paths through the worst terrain, and that we came out stronger as closer to him as a result.
+Because we know he’s done it before, we know he can do it again.

-Active remembering helps us trust God now and in the future because He’s always the same, and we can count on His consistency of character.
-We know He is just, that He will honor His promises, and that He forgives endlessly.
-Remembering helps us know how to live our everyday lives, how to treat people & how to live our lives focused on Him based on His instruction for doing so in Scripture.
+Active remembering helps us trust God now and in the future because he’s always the same, and we can count on his consistency of character.
+We know he is just, that he will honor his promises, and that he forgives endlessly when we sincerely repent and turn to him.
+Remembering helps us know how to live our everyday lives, how to treat people and how to live our lives focused on him based on his instruction for doing so in Scripture.